 What are the two types of banks in Spain?

 In Spain, the two types of banks are traditional banks and digital banks.
-While most banks offer a debit card and savings accounts, a digital bank offers lower fees.
+While many banks offer a debit card and savings accounts, a digital bank offers lower fees.

 Which bank is best in Spain for foreigners?